September 3, 2021

 In June 2020, the FCA issued its proposal for the implementation of equivalent requirements in the UK through Discussion Paper (DP20/2 Prudential requirements for MiFID investment firms).

 In December 2020, the FCA issued their first consultation (CP20/24) on the new UK Investment Firm Prudential Regime (IFPR), the consultation paper covered the following areas:

 Second Consultation Paper

-Next steps: The FCA will publish the Policy Statement to their first CP (CP20/24) and near-final rules in Q2 2021, and will also issue a third and final consultation in Q3 2021, ahead of the final rules coming into force on 1 January 2022.
+Next steps: The FCA will issue a third and final policy statement and final rules in October-November 2021, ahead of IFPR coming into force on 1 January 2022.

 |Divergence||IFR (EU)||IFPR (UK)|

 |Go Live Date||26 June 2021||1 January 2022|